 Mobile pest including nematodes and insects, can escape the heat by simply burrowing deeper into the soil or moving out from underneath the tarp.

 The heat concentrated from the solar radiation under the tarp usually kills pest organisms more readily than beneficials.
 Soil borne pests usually die out easier in the absence of plants and plant materials.

 Sterilizing potting soil and potting mix with plastic works best when the weather is cloudless and hot.
 In the areas that never get too warm or never get much sun, the process may fail to work.

 In such areas, solarization can create a greenhouse-like effect and actually encourage growth of weeds

 Gardeners in foggy coastal regions and the far north should check with their local extension agent to see if sterilizing soil using the sun works in their area.

 Increased Nutrient Availability

-Soil solarization is an effective and natural way to control pests in your garden as clearly shown in this article.
-However, it might not work if you are in areas that do not enjoy too much sun.
+Soil solarization is an effective and natural method to control pests in your garden as clearly shown in this article.
+However, it might not work if you are in areas that do not enjoy too much sun and high temperature.

-In addition, it affects gardening activities since you cannot use the areas undergoing the sterilization process for gardening.
+In addition, it affects gardening activities since you cannot use the areas undergoing the solar and steam sterilization process for gardening.

 If you would like to try soil solarization in your garden, follow the 4 simple steps described above but ensure that your location meets the ideal conditions.